Strong partition relations below the power set: consistency, was Sierpinski right, II?: Introduction

-As the proof is very similar to [Sh276], (particularly after reading section 3) we do not give details.
-We shall define below just the systems needed to complete the proof.
-More general ones are implicit in [Sh289].
+As the proof\footnote{In \cite{Sh:546}, full details are given for stronger theorems.} is very similar to \cite{Sh:276} (particularly after reading section 3), we do not give details.
+We shall define below only the systems needed to complete the proof.
+More general ones are implicit in \cite{Sh:289}.